eremedia/Google-Analyticator/readme.txt

 == Changelog ==

 = 5.1.1 =
+* Adds support for deauthorizing with Google Analytics.
 * Increases checks on the memory limit and now prevents the memory intensive functionality from running if there is insufficient memory.
 * Adds authentication compatibility modes for users having issues with cURL and PHP Streams.
 * Improves detection of Google Accounts that are not linked to Analytics accounts.